marwinsteiner/ml_for_finance/notes_week_2.md

     - $R(D, \theta) = \frac{1}{T} \sum_{t = 1}^T L(y_t, f(x_t, \theta))$
     - Estimation/optimization/learning:
         $$\hat{\theta} = argmin_{\theta} R(D, \theta)$$
+    - The most commonly used loss function is the mean squared error, but above we fit or predict a $\hat{Y}$ for given $Y$.
+For the OLS, the loss function is the mean squared error.
+    - Above, we show a more generalized loss function to fit to any model.
+    - We simply take the average of the loss function and minimize it.

 ## Classification
 - Very often, the response variable is not a continuous numerical variable.
 For example, we want to estimate a stock's price is going ot move up or down the next trading day; or we are interested in predicting whether a client would default on a loan or not.
 In this case, response variable $Y \in \{0, 1\}$ (a binary variable).